Scholarships and Awards

 - The Fund is administered by the College of Arts and Sciences Undergraduate Education Awards Committee.
-The committee works in close collaboration with the Office of Financial Aid to confirm need and coordinate the overall financial aid for the recipient.
-Preference is given to applicants who have completed a higher number of academic credit hours in order to prevent complications with financial aid.
+The committee works in close collaboration with the Office of Financial Aid to confirm need and coordinate the overall financial aid for the recipients.
+Preference is given to applications who have completed a higher number of academic credit hours to prevent complications with financial aid.

-- The recipients are required to meet with their academic counselors to ensure that their academic requirements are met.
+- Recipients are required to meet with their academic counselors to ensure that their academic requirements are met.

 Application for assistance is confidential and submitted to the College of Arts and Sciences Dean’s Office.
-University faculty and staff are encouraged to recommend students whom they believe would qualify.
+University faculty and staff are encouraged to recommend students who they believe would qualify.

 Students who apply for funding must provide: